wave1822/redarcs-reader/README.md

-Edit this script on works on the submissions files maybe in future I do one for the comments!

 This script is made make the backups of the subreddits on the https://the-eye.eu/redarcs/ to be humam readable not just raw code!

 How to use!

+The script readable.py is for submission and the script c.readable.py is for comments

 1 Extract the .zst file, ps on linux ark can extract it on mac or windows I don't know!